ha-lins/Graph-CLSA/README.md

 ## Acknowledgements

-The backbone implementation is reference to https://github.com/fanyun-sun/InfoGraph/tree/master/unsupervised.
+1. The backbone implementation is reference to: https://github.com/fanyun-sun/InfoGraph/tree/master/unsupervised.
+2. The BYOL implementation is reference to: https://github.com/lucidrains/byol-pytorch